These Sausage and Spinach Stuffed Shells full of flavor and stuffed with three types of cheese. Baked in a jar of sauce and ready to eat.

 - Warm a skillet to medium heat.
 Cook and crumble Italian sausage until cooked through.
 Add chopped spinach and cook for an additional 1-2 minutes or until spinach is wilted.

-- Meanwhile cook pasta shells according to box directions.
+- Meanwhile, cook pasta shells according to box directions.

 - In a separate bowl mix together ricotta, mozzarella, parmesan egg, garlic powder, and oregano.
 Mix together well then add cooked ground sausage and spinach and mix again.

 - Preheat the oven to 350 degrees.
-Fill the bottom of a casserole dish with entire jar of marinara and set aside.
+Fill the bottom of a casserole dish with the entire jar of marinara and set aside.

 - Drain pasta and fill each jumbo shell with ricotta mixture.
 Place each stuffed shell in the bottom of your prepared casserole dish.